Learning objectives

 - What do the hallmarks of a good strategy imply for the strategic management process?

-- Why does Mintzberg speak of strategy formation or crafting rather then strategy formulation?
+- Why does Mintzberg speak of strategy formation or crafting rather than strategy formulation?

 - Why and how does cognition play a significant role in strategy formation?